Reduce your taxes for coal and other mines

-- You expand the capacity of the mill that processes the ore from your mine by at least 25% compared to the fiscal year before the expansion
+- You expand the capacity of the mill that processes the ore from your mine by at least 25% in the fiscal year after the expansion compared to the fiscal year before the expansion

 The new mine allowance is calculated as 1/3 of your eligible capital expenditures from the development of the new mine or expansion project.
-Once the expansion is complete, add this amount to your Cumulative Expenditure Account (CEA) when you file your Mineral Tax Return.
+Once your new mine has begun commercial operations for the first time or your expansion is complete, add this amount to your Cumulative Expenditure Account (CEA) when you file your mineral tax return.

 The reclamation tax credit is a refund of previously paid Net Revenue Tax.
 You’re eligible for this credit if your mine has reclamation costs but no current income to claim them against.
 For example, if you have reclamation costs but your mine has closed.

-To claim this credit, you must add your reclamation costs to your Reclamation Cost Account by completing a Reclamation Cost Election Schedule (PDF).
+To claim this credit, you must add your reclamation costs to your Reclamation Cost Account by completing a Reclamation Cost Election Schedule (PDF, 228KB).
 The deadline to add reclamation costs to this account is six months after your mine's fiscal year end.
-You claim the reclamation tax credit when you file your Mineral Tax Return.
+You claim the reclamation tax credit when you file your mineral tax return.

 Under the Nisga’a Nation Taxation Agreement a mine operating on or under Nisga’a Lands is exempt from provincial Mineral Tax.